Hierarchy for groups acting on hyperbolic $\mathbf{Z}^n$-spaces: Introduction

 Next, that $l$ is an abstract hyperbolic length function on $G$, we write $a b = a \circ b$ to signify that $l(ab) = l(a) + l(b)$ and we say that the function $l$ is {\em $\delta$-regular} if for any $g, h \in G$ there exist $g_c, h_c, g_d, h_d$ such that

 where

+Here we assume that $c(g, h) \in \Lambda$ (and, in general, that $\frac{1}{2} \alpha \in \Lambda$ for every $\alpha \in \Lambda$), since $\Lambda$ can always be replaced by $\Lambda_{\Q} = \Lambda \otimes_{\Z} \Q$, which is a divisible ordered abelian group containing $\Lambda$ as a subgroup.
 The notion of regularity of length function (for groups acting on $\Lambda$-trees) first appeared in \cite{Promislow:1985} and then was developed in \cite{Myasnikov_Remeslennikov_Serbin:2005}.
 Regularity of $\Lambda$-valued hyperbolic length functions was studied in \cite{GKMS:2012} (see Section 5.1).